Himanshukohale22/STM32_custom-board/README.md

 __
 * small board with 4.2*3 cm .
 * Two layer board for general purpose .
-* stm32f4 serial high speed microcontroller is used .
+* stm32f4 serial high speed microcontroller is used.
+  * Arm® 32-bit Cortex®-M4 CPU with FPU
+  * frequency up to 100 MHz
+  * Up to 512 Kbytes of Flash memory
+  * 128 Kbytes of SRAM
 * all general purpose input/outpur are pesesnt on board .
 * communication protocols (I2C , SPI , USART).
 * power supply can be done by two ways